pawanpaudel93/go-m3u-parser/README.md

         """Retrieve only streams information that contains a certain filter word/s.
         It retrieves stream information based on category/categories.

+        Parameters:
-        category: It is slice of category/categories.
+        - category: It is slice of category/categories.
         """
 }

 func (p *M3uParser) SortBy(key string, asc bool) {

         """Sort streams information.
-        It sorts streams information list sorting by key in asc/desc order.
+        It sorts streams information slice sorting by key in asc/desc order.

+        Parameters:
-        key: It can be single or nested key.
+        - key: It can be single or nested key.
-        asc: Sort by asc or desc order.
+        - asc: Sort by asc or desc order.
         """
 }